Coaigo/.github/profile/README.md

-# .github

-Coaigo Organization
+## Coaigo

- coaigo [  koh-aye-goh ] : together, not alone, we progress
+ # coaigo [  koh-aye-goh ] : together, not alone, we progress

+Here - we do good things.
+We embrace the underdog.
+We tackle the things that "no one can change"....
+And we change them.

+Welcome.